Mishti92/writing-from-the-void/content/daily pages/want to reduce screen time.md

 you have to trust yourself to make the right decision and go ahead with it. and when you can't decide which path to take, collect more information about what will help you decide it better. or sometimes, let your creativity take the lead. make space for your curiosity.

-how do you know which is the right place for you to settle in, to finally call it home. you make a choice and decide to call a place a home. you cna see yourself living there and co-creating life together. you accept it's flaws, but also understand the potential for growth. you accept it for what the place is as of today. you make a conscious decision to call it home.  knowing it will take some work on your part too, to understand this new home better to adjust to it slowly and live a life together.
+how do you know which is the right place for you to settle in, how do [[you choose where home is]]?

+you make a choice and decide to call a place a home. you can see yourself living there and co-creating life together. you accept it's flaws, but also understand the potential for growth. you accept it for what the place is as of today. you make a conscious decision to call it home.  knowing it will take some work on your part too, to understand this new home better to adjust to it slowly and live a life together.

-Deactivated my instagram account of over 150k followers (read: [[23.01.25 i opened my instagram account in 2016]]).
+Deactivated my instagram account of over 150k followers (read: [[i opened my instagram account in 2016]]).
 Should I start from scratch?
 Would that be the right choice?
 Will it help me build self-trust.
 And cultivate resilience so I can handle difficult situations in future.

 yes, there would be people who would copy your idea or act in bad faith, but there'll also be people who will be inspired and it will change something in their lives.
 It is worth a try, no?